element-hq/policies/docs/ems/privacy_notice.md

 We host the Element Matrix Services on Amazon Web Services (AWS), specifically:
 * Our admin server is hosted in an AWS data centre in Amsterdam;
-* Our deployment server is hosted in an AWS data centre in London;
+* Our deployment server is hosted in an AWS data centre in Stockholm;
 * Customer deployments have the option to select the geographical location which is the most convenient for them;

 We also host the Gitter.im app on AWS, in a datacenter based in the East of the US.